vauxhal/equares/equares_http/public/meta/doc/box/CrossSection.md

-The box interprets data frames coming to the **input** port as sequential points of a curve.
+The box interprets data frames coming to the **input** port as consecutive points of a curve.
 It interpolates the curve linearly between neighboring points.
 Points of intersection with a hyperplane are computed.
 These points, and nothing else, are sent to the **output** port, provided that the crossing direction is matched.